Wind farm: Ground radar interference

 Wind farms can interfere with ground radar systems used for military, weather and air traffic control.
 The large, rapidly moving blades of the turbines can return signals to the radar that can be mistaken as an aircraft or weather pattern.

-Actual aircraft and weather patterns around wind farms can be accurately detected, as there is no fundamental physical constraint preventing that.
-But aging radar infrastructure is significantly challenged with the task.
+Actual aircraft and weather patterns around wind farms can be accurately detected, as there is no fundamental physical constraint preventing that, but aging radar infrastructure is significantly challenged with the task.
 The US military is using wind turbines on some bases, including Barstow near the radar test facility.

 Effects

 The level of interference is a function of the signal processors used within the radar, the speed of the aircraft and the relative orientation of wind turbines/aircraft with respect to the radar.
 An aircraft flying above the wind farm's turning blades could become impossible to detect because the blade tips can be moving at nearly aircraft velocity.
 Studies are currently being performed to determine the level of this interference and will be used in future site planning.
 Issues include masking (shadowing), clutter (noise), and signal alteration.
-Radar issues have stalled as much as 10,000 MW of projects in USA.
+Radar issues have stalled as much as 10,000 MW of projects in the USA.

 Some very long range radars are not affected by wind farms.

 Mitigation

 Permanent problem solving include a non-initiation window to hide the turbines while still tracking aircraft over the wind farm, and a similar method mitigates the false returns.
 England's Newcastle Airport is using a short-term mitigation; to "blank" the turbines on the radar map with a software patch.
 Wind turbine blades using stealth technology are being developed to mitigate radar reflection problems for aviation.
 As well as stealth windfarms, the future development of infill radar systems could filter out the turbine interference.

 A mobile radar system, the Lockheed Martin TPS-77, can distinguish between aircraft and wind turbines, and more than 170 TPS-77 radars are in use around the world.

+The United States Federal Aviation Administration advises aircraft without position-reporting technologies such as transponders to avoid flight within 1 nmi at all altitudes from wind turbine farms.

 Radio reception interference

 There are also reports of negative effects on radio and television reception in wind farm communities.
 Potential solutions include predictive interference modelling as a component of site selection.

-Wind turbines can often cause terrestrial television interference when the direct path between television transmitter and receiver is blocked by terrain.
-Interference effects become significant when the reflected signal from the turbine blades approaches the strength of the direct unreflected signal.
-Reflected signals from the turbine blades can cause loss of picture, pixellation and disrupted sound.
-There is a common misunderstanding that digital TV signals will not be affected by turbines – in practice they are.